jniluo15/jbcs_git_basics/README.md

 - Check Atom (`index.html` has the link to CSS)

-- Your browser view (`index.html` is displaying with CSS loaded - don't forget to `CTRL-R`/refresh your browser to be sure you are seeing the updated version)
+- Your browser view (`index.html` is displaying with CSS loaded - don't forget to `CTRL + R`/refresh your browser to be sure you are seeing the updated version)

 - If everything looks good, let's merge these changes into the master branch using the terminal! **Note:** This is somewhat unrealistic... sorry.
 In an actual project you would likely use the Terminal to merge your feature branch (`link-files`) to your development branch (`dev`), because the permissions for these branches would be less restrictive, and then you would likely have to request permissions to merge the *tested and error free* development branch via a `merge request` on GitLab to send changes into the master branch for production.